Member discounts processed during checkout.

 To access this recording, click the Add to Cart button, then checkout from the Cart page.
 After completing checkout you will receive an email with a link to the purchased recording.

 8:00 PM Eastern Time

 In partnership with the Cruising Club of America, GLCCSchool is pleased to present a new two-part class on cruising safety.
-Drawing from US Sailing’s Safety at Sea and Safety for Cruising Couples curriculums, co-instructors Sheila McCurdy and Ron Trossbach developed this newly-packaged and extended class specifically with inland lakes sail and power cruisers in mind ... especially couples, partners and other crews who typically do much of their boating short-handed.
+Drawing from US Sailing’s Safety at Sea and the Cruising Club of America's Safety for Cruising Couples curriculums, co-instructors Sheila McCurdy and Ron Trossbach developed this newly-packaged and extended class specifically with inland lakes sail and power cruisers in mind ... especially couples, partners and other crews who typically do much of their boating short-handed.
 And because the subject is so critical to safe cruising, the GLCC and CCA are offering this two-part class at the low pre-discounted package price of only $10.00 (as this webinar is pre-discounted, member discount codes will not apply to this webinar).
 Even people who participated in past presentations of “Safety for Cruising Couples” will want to register for this extended class.

 Registrants are also offered the option of purchasing the CCA’s hardcopy Safety for Cruising Couples text and workbook at CCA cost for an additional $15.00 (ordering details accompany webinar Registration).

 Part One: Basic Tools and Practices for Cruising Safety